 Instructors can also support students’ sense of self-efficacy by regularly encouraging them to connect with various learning programs on campus, such as academic skills coaching, subject matter tutors, and writing tutors.
 To mitigate student concerns about the consequences of poor performance, remind students of helpful policies about taking an incomplete or withdrawal.

 Work together with students

 The third part of the Honor Code explicitly states that both parties must cooperate to establish optimal conditions.
 Trust between students and faculty is key.
 Communicate with your students about the Honor Code and work with them to adjust as needed your assessments, rubrics, and grading policies over time.

-- Best practices for upholding the Honor Code during remote teaching, Office of Community Standards (2020).
+- Exams and the Honor Code, Office of Community Standards (2022).

 - Strategies that promote adherence to the Honor Code and support student learning, Center for Teaching and Learning (2020).

 Beck, Victoria.
 2014.
 “Testing a Model to Predict Online Cheating—Much Ado about Nothing.”
 Active Learning in Higher Education 15 (1): 65–75. https://doi.org/10.1177/1469787413514646.

 “Honor Code | Office of Community Standards.” n.d.
 Accessed June 9, 2020. https://communitystandards.stanford.edu/policies-and-guidance/honor-code.